Pays Nantais > Muscadet Côtes de Grandlieu

 Soils Varied structures of igneous and metamorphic rock from the Massif Armoricain composed mainly of gneiss, mica schists, and smaller quantities of green-stone and granite with an occasional covering of sand and pebbles.

-Climate: The entire vineyard area benefits from a temperate maritime climate with even rainfall throughout the year.
-There are slight differences in climatic characteristics from one end of the region to the other, caused by varying distances from the coast, Loire and other bodies of water.
+Climate Temperate oceanic, with precipitation evenly spread throughout the year.
+There are variations in climate from one end of the region to the other, caused by varying distances from the coast, the Loire or other expanses of water.

 Average annual production over the last 5 years 9,900 hl